 Can you freeze yogurt?
 That’s a good question!
 Here’s the answer.

-Freeze yogurt on lined trays in spoonfuls.
-Once frozen, store them in ziptop bags to stock a DIY smoothie station.
+- Freeze dollops of yogurt on lined trays.
+Once frozen, store the frozen blobs in ziptop bags to stock a DIY smoothie station.

 Yogurt freezes (and thaws) well if you plan to enjoy it in frozen desserts and drinks or in baked goods.
 You may not love the texture for eating off a spoon, but you’ll have lots of great ways to use it otherwise.